lmt-heterodyne/LinePointing/README.md

 # LinePointing

-Pointing code for Wares based data
+Pointing code for Wares based data.
+Be aware there is also a CVS repo thay may need more merging.

 ## Python packages we need: